Brocier/daily-proverb/JS/proverbChapters.md

 For the waywardness of the simple will kill them,
     and the complacency of fools will destroy them;
 but whoever listens to me will live in safety
-    and be at ease, without fear of harm.”}
+    and be at ease, without fear of harm.”